-Of all the macros, protein helps you feel full the most.
-And when you feel full, you are likely to eat less food.
+Of all the macros, protein helps you feel full the most and can boost your metabolism.

 So, today I am sharing 20 high protein low carb dinner ideas that are not only delicious but will speed up your weight loss.